Convent of Jesus and Mary

 The Convent of Jesus and Mary ("CJM") is a network of Roman Catholic schools founded by the Congregation of the Religious of Jesus and Mary.
-The school network originating in east-central France in the 19th century has since its inception expanded to several countries spread across Europe, Asia, Africa, North and South America.
-CJM schools are present in the following countries: In Europe: Ireland, Spain, Italy, England, and Germany.
-In the Americas: United States, Canada, Mexico, Colombia, and Bolivia.
-In the Middle East: Lebanon and Syria.
-In Africa: Cameroon, Equatorial Guinea, Gabon, and Nigeria.
-In Asia: India, Pakistan, and the Philippines.
+The school network originating in east-central France in the 19th century has since its inception expanded to several countries in Europe, Asia, Africa, North and South America.

+Countries

+There are schools in Ireland, Spain, Italy, England, and Germany, the United States, Canada, Mexico, Colombia, and Bolivia, Lebanon, Syria, Cameroon, Equatorial Guinea, Gabon, India, Pakistan, and the Philippines.